NormandaleWells/graphics/README.md

 - `Images`

 To be checked:
-- What do Circle and Oval do if the window mapping is anisotropic?
+- What does Circle do if the window mapping is anisotropic?
+Does it become an oval (note the lower-case "o")?
+If it remains a circle, what is the radius?
 - What does Zelle's code do if an object is drawn into a second window?
 - Should we call undraw() for all display list objects when the window closes?
 - Does Point support setFill()?